-- Develop a diagnostic capacity expansion plan with clear indicators for numbers of machines, and an explanation of how they will help to reach intended outcomes such as the proportion of patients diagnosed with a molecular test. - Procure GeneXpert as a package includes costs and plans for maintenance, connectivity, power supply, and sputum transport. - Adapt screening and diagnostic algorithms to incorporate new diagnostic tests such as those developed by the Global Laboratory Initiative; and promote the effective and efficient use of these tools, in order to ensure the equipment is used to its capacity to maximize diagnosis of TB.
+- Develop a diagnostic capacity expansion plan with clear indicators for numbers of machines, and an explanation of how they will help to reach intended outcomes such as the proportion of patients diagnosed with a molecular test. - Procure GeneXpert as a package includes costs and plans for maintenance, connectivity, power supply, and sputum transport. - Adapt screening and diagnostic algorithms to incorporate new diagnostic tests such as those developed by the Global Laboratory Initiative; and promote the c.
+Provide material and nutritional support to patients who need it.

-• Include the development of clinical management capacity in future applications.
+- effective and efficient use of these tools, in order to ensure the equipment is used to its capacity to maximize diagnosis of TB5. - Include the development of clinical management capacity in future applications.

-• Work with countries to help them assess, quantify, and provide a rationale for their exact needs with regard to GeneXpert machines.
+Work with countries to help them assess, quantify, and provide a rationale for their exact needs with regard to GeneXpert machines.
 For example, they should provide the numbers of machines available in the country, and estimate the numbers of tests that need to be done, and the numbers of new machines needed.